SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/overview.md

 ---
-id: configuration
+id: overview
-title: Configure an Installed Collector
+title: Installed Collector Overview
 description: Learn how to install and configure an Installed Collector to gather data to send to Sumo Logic, and read about deployment options and volume limitations.
 ---